 WCPT has produced a COVID-19 hub.
 Indexing campaigns, resources and educational materials from reputable sources, this hub provides physiotherapists with a wealth of information about working during the pandemic.
 Importantly, WCPT have launched the #PPE4PT advocacy campaign.
 This campaign calls on governments around the world to provide the correct personal protective equipment for all physiotherapists.

 More guidance is now available for physiotherapists switching to telehealth.
-WCPT and the International Network of Physiotherapy Regulatory Authorities collaborated to produce a white paper on physiotherapy practice in the digital age that is available in both English and Spanish.
+WCPT and the International Network of Physiotherapy Regulatory Authorities collaborated to produce a white paper on physiotherapy practice in the digital age that is available in English.
 Produced by BMJ and a number of medical organisations, the Telehealth Toolbox is a collection of guidelines and practical tools that aims to accelerate the adoption of telehealth practices during the COVID-19 pandemic.
 Physiotherapy-specific guidance is available from the Australian Physiotherapy Association.
 The Centre for Health, Exercise and Sports Medicine at the University of Melbourne is offering is offering free on-line training in their Physiotherapy Exercise and physical Activity for Knee osteoarthritis (PEAK) program.

 This month we highlight resources designed to encourage three patient groups to stay active and exercise: older people, patients recovering from COVID-19, and children and adults with intellectual impairments.
 A group of Australian physiotherapists have just launched a web-site to support older people to exercise at home.
 This resource includes sections for older people and the health professionals supporting them.
 Multi-disciplinary health professionals at Lancashire Teaching Hospitals have developed a resource to assist patients with COVID-19 and their families starting their rehabilitation journey.
 The site includes exercise videos for the initial recovery phase.
 Special Olympics Asia Pacific have developed an inclusive fitness app geared specifically to individuals with intellectual disabilities.
 The SPROUT app aims to empower individuals with intellectual disabilities to live a healthy lifestyle through the gamification of simple exercise.